 After a stop in Atlanta, I landed in Baltimore and headed to my sister’s house, in Annapolis.
 Sally and her dog Cooper were there to greet me.

 It was great to see her, and my brother-in-law, catch up and relax a bit.
-The weather was gorgeous, and I enjoyed a walk around town; sailing capital of the world, and home of the U.S. Naval Academy.
+The weather was gorgeous, and I enjoyed a walk around Annapolis, referred to as the sailing capital of the world, and also home of the U.S. Naval Academy.

 While taking photos of the mooring field, I did a double take.
 For a second, I thought Scott and Howard had come to meet me!